Carmen de expugnatione Salaciae: Synopsis

 The Carmen is "complex and frequently obscure".
 As in Goswin's other works, it eschews proper names.
 In fact, no individual is named in the Carmen.

 The Carmen contains fifteen stanzas of varying length.
 The first stanza is prefatory.
 The second stanza begins, "Pilgrims were anxious to fulfil certain vows" and gives the year as "one thousand two hundred years in Christ ... also ... ten with seven."
 It describes the sea voyage as far as Porto.
 When they arrive in Lisbon, the bishop gives a speech that begins:

 Oh brethren, servants of Christ, enemies of the enemies of the cross, scorners of the world and splendour of martyrdom.
 As stands evident, God brought you to shore on our coasts, in order that by means of your arms our yoke may be destroyed.
 There is close by us a fortress [which is] above all fortresses injurious to the Christians, that has the name Alcaser.

 The name Alcaser is analyzed as "Fortress of the Gods".
 The bishop's speech divides the crusaders: "a disagreement in the fleet occurs, disapproving one part this speech, the other approving, a schism ensues" and those who disagree go on to Marseille.
 This refers to the departure of the Frisians.

 Alcácer is described as defended by a palisade, a ditch and "a two-fold wall" with many towers.
 The attackers fell trees to fill in the ditch, but the defenders set fire to them.
 They pelt the walls with siege engines to little effect.
 A relief army of "five times three thousand cavalrymen and ten times four thousand foot soldiers" is reported to be on the march: "Muslim Spain unites against us, it sends against us Three Kings."
 Reinforcements arrive on "four times eight ships" and the attackers contravallate with "a rampart [and] a ditch."

 At this juncture, one of the crusaders argues against continuing the enterprise.
 They are down to 300 horse, but during that night 500 horsemen arrive to reinforce them.
 The ensuing battle is a victory for the attackers, who see a cross in the sky and a heavenly army fighting alongside them.
 The Muslims are described as confused: "the result is that comrade strikes comrade."
 The victory took place on the feast day of Iacintus and Prothus.

 After the victory in battle, an enemy fleet of galleys approaches, but is lost in a storm.
 The attackers unsuccessfully attack the walls.
 They mine the walls and the defenders countermine, leading to fights underground.
 Two siege towers are then built and the enemy asks for terms.
 After the surrender, "the leader of the fortress is immersed in baptismal water."
 The Order of Santiago is given the conquered land.
 Indeed, the bishop of Lisbon alone "remained ... unrewarded and won nothing thereupon."

-The work ends with an address to the lamented bishop.
+The work ends with an address to the bishop.